 Subsidized food like sugar, oil, rice or tea have been historically more regulated than bread, with the use of quotas, and more recently ration cards.
 In 2014, instead of flour, Egypt subsidized a number of loaves of bread, capped at 5 per person per day since then, reducing the black market on wheat.

 In July 2021-2022, about 120 billion loaves would be distributed to 67 million people for a state budget of 45 billion pounds (US $2.9 billion) out of the £87 billion ($5.6 billion) of annual food subsidy.

 The minister of Supply and Internal Trade, Ali El Meselhi, is going to work on the president’s directive to present a plan to the government.

-The Deputy Head of the Bakeries Division of the Cairo Chamber of Commerce supported the President’s decision, although “long overdue”, as he considers most people waste public money by buying bread that feed the black market or animals.
+The Deputy Head of the Bakeries Division of the Cairo Chamber of Commerce supported the President’s decision, although “long overdue”, as he considers most people waste public money by buying bread that feeds the black market or animals.

 Food subsidy, a sensitive topic historically

-Last year, the government already revised the weight of a loaf of bread, and considered replacing the food subsidy system by cash payments, as it argued it could save about £26.5 billion ($1.7 billion) a year.
+Last year, the government already revised the weight of a loaf of bread, and considered replacing the food subsidy system with cash payments, as it argued it could save about £26.5 billion ($1.7 billion) a year.